rwebaz/Forex-Lessons-Project/docs/pages/Crude-Oil-Alert.md

 You must be aware of the risks and be willing to accept them in order to invest in the futures and options markets.

-Pleas DO NOT trade with money you cannot afford to lose.
+Please DO NOT trade with money you cannot afford to lose.

 This disclaimer is neither a solicitation, nor an offer to Buy or Sell futures, stocks, or options on the same.